 - How much you earn from making that investment

-For a sales team, figuring out the ROI is reasonably straightforward.
-If it costs $100,000 a year to employ a full time sales rep and that rep generates $500,000 in profit, then that’s a great return.
+For a sales team, calculating ROI is reasonably straightforward.
+If it costs $100,000 a year to employ a full time sales rep, and that rep generates $500,000 in profit, then that’s a great return.

-Of course there are more details involved than that, but it’s still easy to tell if a salesperson is generating enough profit to be worth hiring.
+Of course, there are more details involved than that, but it’s still easy to tell if a salesperson is generating a profit.
 Their daily work can be directly tied to the revenue they bring in.

 Support staff aren’t directly making sales or generating new income; they’re working with existing customers who are already accounted for, in terms of ROI, as sales or marketing wins.